The Various Styles & Types Of Bunk Beds Available For You To Buy

 When most people think about bunk beds, the first thing that most likely comes to their minds is 2 old-fashioned wooden cots that are stacked on top of each other.
 Alternatively, they may think of the army-style metal frames that are usually a common piece of scenery in most of the military-themed movies.
 This used to be an accurate picture for a long time.
 Today, however, these beds come in a variety of types, styles, materials, designs, configurations, and shapes.
 It is a good idea to take some time and be acquainted with some of the basic arrangements available in the market.

-Single Bunk Bed (Twin Over Twin Bunk Bed)
+Single Bunk Bed (Twin Sleeper)

-The twin over twin bunk bed is also referred to as a standard bunk bed and is still the most sought after configuration in the market.
-As the name suggests, this type of bunk bed comprises of two twin size beds that are stacked on top of each other.
+The single bunk bed is also referred to as a standard bunk bed and is still the most sought after configuration in the market.
+As the name suggests, this type of bunk bed comprises of two single size beds that are stacked on top of each other.
 This type of bunk bed is used primarily to accommodate two children of about similar age but this is obviously not a rule set in stone.
 If you just have one child, you can use the additional bed to house your houseguests overnight.
 The bed will obviously be very handy if you ever expand your family by another member.
-It is possible to separate most of the bunk beds of this type into separate units and this adds an important practical value to the concept.
+It is possible to separate most of the bunk beds of this type into 2 separate units and this adds an important practical value to the concept.
 These beds often come equipped with storage drawers or trundle beds.
 However, the trundle beds are mostly optional items.

 Futon Bunk Bed